allenai/scholarphi/data-processing/README.md

 Once you have installed these dependencies, install the necessary Python dependencies.
-First, if you haven't already, install Python 3 on your system.
+First, if you haven't already, install Python 3.7 or higher on your system.
 Then, set up a Python virtual environment and install dependencies to that environment like so:

 ```bash
 pip install virtualenv           # install virtualenv for virtual environtment management